johnwheeler/flask-ask/README.rst

 .. code-block:: yaml

     hello: Hello, {{ firstname }}

+For more information about how the Alexa Skills Kit works, see `Understanding Custom Skills <https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/overviews/understanding-custom-skills>`_ in the Alexa Skills Kit documentation.

-More code and template examples are in the `samples <https://github.com/johnwheeler/flask-ask/tree/master/samples>`_ directory.
+Additionally, more code and template examples are in the `samples <https://github.com/johnwheeler/flask-ask/tree/master/samples>`_ directory.

 ☤ Features
 -----------